windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 First, create a new app from the [Windmill Cloud][app] Home page by clicking "App" in the top right corner.
 Let's add our first element, which should be a "Tabs" component.
 Find the item named "Tabs" in the right-hand panel and click on it to add it to the canvas.
-Rename the tabs to "Login" and "Data" and add two components to the "Login" tab:
+Rename the tabs to "Login" and "Data".
+Finally, add two components to the "Login" tab:

 - an "Email input" component
 - and a "Password" component